yoctoproject/poky/documentation/ref-manual/variables.rst

          IMGDEPLOYDIR = "${WORKDIR}/deploy-${PN}-image-complete"

-      Recipes inheriting the ``image`` class should copy files to be deployed into :term:`IMGDEPLOYDIR`, and the class will take care of copying them into :term:`DEPLOY_DIR_IMAGE` afterwards.
+      Recipes inheriting the :ref:`image <ref-classes-image>` class should copy files to be deployed into :term:`IMGDEPLOYDIR`, and the class will take care of copying them into :term:`DEPLOY_DIR_IMAGE` afterwards.

    :term:`INC_PR`
       Helps define the recipe revision for recipes that share a common